pdhoolia/se-agent/test/issues/test_case_3.md

 - Whie we should prevent the agent's comments from triggering any new comment processing, we should use the agent's comment as a part of the conversation to refine previous suggestions, rather than trying to answer th whole thing fresh on every use comment.

-- Also like we discussed earlierm, we should use the presence  of `<!-- SE agent -->` to decide the role of the comment, rather than the user (since for testing, we are using the same user for raising the issue and his github token to post as Agent as well.)
+- Also like we discussed earlier, we should use the presence  of `<!-- SE agent -->` to decide the role of the comment, rather than the user (since for testing, we are using the same user for raising the issue and his github token to post as Agent as well.)